Higher order differential analysis with vectorized derivatives: Identification theorems for higher order differentials

 However, for $r>2$ there is no simple sequence of elementary matrix operations that can reproduce the action of the symmetrizer matrix, and the ensuing combinatorial explosion means that keeping track of which mixed partial derivatives are identical by construction, say in the multi-index representation, quickly becomes unwieldy.
-So the explicit exclusion of the symmetrizer matrix, based on the behavior for the first and second order, explains in part the hitherto lack of identification results for higher order differentials.
+So the explicit exclusion of the symmetrizer matrix in the previously existing results, based on the behavior for the particular first and second order identification theorems, explains in part the hitherto lack of identification results for higher order differentials.